vickypathak123/Android-Ads-Helper/README.md

  * Call this method when you need to load your Open AD
  * you need to call this method only once in your launcher activity or your application class *
- * fContext -> this is a reference to your activity context
+ * @param fContext -> this is a reference to your activity context
- * onAdLoad -> callback after ad successfully loaded */
+ * @param  onAdLoad -> callback after ad successfully loaded
-AppOpenAdHelper.loadOpenAd(
+ * @param isNeedToShow check if Subscribe is done then ads will not show
+ * @param remoteConfig check remote Config parameters is if true ads will show else false ads will not show */
+AppOpenAdHelper.loadAd(
     fContext = mActivity,
+    isNeedToShowAds = Boolean,
+    remoteConfig = Boolean,
     onAdLoad = {
         // Call When Open Ad Loaded Successfully
         // Perform your Action